Own-Data-Privateer/hoardy-mail/README.md

   - `--not-from ADDRESS`
   : operate on messages that don't have this string as substring of their header's FROM field; can be specified multiple times

+- folder specification:
+  - `--folder NAME`
+  : mail folders to operate on; can be specified multiple times (required)

 ## Notes on usage

 Specifying `--folder` multiple times will perform the specified action on all specified folders.

 Message search filters are connected by logical "AND"s so `--from "github.com" --not-from "notifications@github.com"` will act on messages from "github.com" but not from "notifications@github.com".

-Also note that destructive actions act on `--seen` messages by default.
+Also note that `fetch` and `delete` subcommands act on `--seen` messages by default.

 ## Examples